AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/01 Introduction.md

 - With angular you can write declarative code instead of imperative code.

 - Angular job is to figure out which steps should be taken to decide what changes to be made in the user interface.
-- You dont need to manually react out to the DOM elements.
+- You don't need to manually reach out to the DOM elements.

 - Separation of concerns with Components.
 - Components : Custom html elements (modular ui elements)